Monetising a Bank Guarantee

 A Demand Bank Guarantee will allow the Beneficiary to confidently approach their bank, utilising the Bank Guarantee as security.
 This will allow them to apply for a capital injection, straight bank loan or a line of credit, referred to as Credit Guarantee Facilities.

 The Beneficiary should negotiate the details of loan or a credit line with their bank or lender, such as the LTV (Loan to Value) prior to receiving the Bank Guarantee on their account, confirming the wording of the Bank Guarantee is acceptable.
+The LTV value is important as it defines the maximum value of the line of credit that can be raised against it.
+We have a demand bank guarantee calculator to help define the value of bank guarantee required to rais the line of credit you require.

 If you would like further information, or to speak with an expert, please visit our contact page.